software-mansion/react-native-gesture-handler/docs/component-swipeable.md

 a boolean value indicating if the swipeable panel can be pulled further than the right actions panel's width.
 It is set to `true` by default as long as the right panel render method is present.

 ---
+### `overshootFriction`
+a number that specifies how much the visual interaction will be delayed compared to the gesture distance at overshoot.
+Default value is 1, it mean no friction, for a native feel, try 8 or above.

+---
 ### `onSwipeableLeftOpen`
 method that is called when left action panel gets open.